 Parenting is not a battle to be won; it’s a relationship with your child that should be understood, cherished, and guided.
 You’ve got this.
 And if you find you are needing a little help along the way, no problem.
 Take my hand and let’s do this together.

-Discipline Without Damage: How To Get Your Kids to Behave Without Messing Them Up will be on bookshelves in mid-January!
+Dr Vanessa’s book Discipline Without Damage: How To Get Your Kids to Behave Without Messing Them Upis a great resource for parents!